-I mentioned Pin Groupie before, but it’s really great for sifting through the gazillions of boards out there.
-I struggle a little with the interface, mostly because there’s just stacks of info.
-But you simply need to focus on the repins, and how many collaborators there are (if its just one, it’s not a group board….obvs).
+I mentioned Pin Groupie before, but it's really great for sifting through the gazillions of boards out there.
+I struggle a little with the interface, mostly because there is far too much info.
+But you simply need to focus on the repins, and how many collaborators there are (if it's just one, it's not a group board....obvs).

 Be cautious of the rules, which are normally stated in the description.
-I have one, and as you can see, all the details you need are easy to see.
+I have a group board (see below) and as you can see, all the details you need to join it are obvious.

 START SCHEDULING PINS